ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 - [Brave Browser](../how-to/companion-node-types.md#native), native support for IPFS in a browser with a Kubo node built directly into the browser itself.
 :::

-The implementation or tool that you use to interact with and use IPFS depends on your partiuclar use case.
+The implementation or tool that you use to interact with and use IPFS depends on your particular use case.

 - [Use IPFS with your browser](#use-ipfs-with-your-browser)
 - [Use IPFS without code](#use-ipfs-without-code)